 Apparently, they are made and sold as a fundraiser to help restore the beautiful Chimes on Catalina Island.
 Another thing Maria and I loved about Catalina was hearing the bells chime from this tower, just above the walkway to the casino.
 It would be a shame if they were no longer used due to disrepair.
 For more information or to donate to the Catalina Chimes Tower Foundation, click here.

 Maria and I decided to walk over to the Casino, (which is to Avalon, what the Eiffel Tower is to Paris).
 The Casino offers a free 40 minute walking tour, but Maria and I didn’t realize that they were only given at specific times, so we decided to go the next day.
-(Be sure to schedule this in on your birthday so you don’t miss it.)
 We didn’t regret the walk as the afternoon glow on the Casino made an already picturesque setting even more stunning.

-I wanted to surprise Maria with a massage, so before our 4 o’clock appointment, we stopped by the Avocado cafe.
+Before our 4 o’clock spa appointment, we stopped by the Avocado cafe.
 I couldn’t believe Maria had never tasted a Dole Whip before, so now she can check it off her list; she loved it, too!

-Maria is constantly on the go when she’s at home, so I knew a relaxing massage would be a fantastic birthday treat for her.
+Maria is constantly on the go when she’s at home, so I knew a relaxing massage would be a fantastic birthday surprise for her.
 She was beside herself when I told her where we were going!
-Lourdes, the owner of Island Breeze Spa and Salon was busy with a client when we arrived, but we were greeted warmly and introduced to Oscar and Angie who would be giving us our 25 minute massages (I paid for an extra foot reflexology add-on, which extended our treatment another 10 minutes).
+Lourdes, the owner of Island Breeze Spa and Salon was busy with a client when we arrived, but we were still greeted warmly.
+We were introduced to Oscar and Angie who would be giving us our 25 minute massages.
+(I paid for an extra foot reflexology add-on, which extended our treatment another 10 minutes.)

 Maria and I were ready for our massages in adjoining, dimly lit rooms with soothing background music within minutes of our arrival.
 We were both extremely happy with our treatments, and although 35 minutes isn’t a lengthy treatment, the difference it made for both of us was phenomenal.
 Knots were worked out of our shoulders and we truly enjoyed a bit of pampering, which neither of us do enough.
 We chatted with Lourdes before we left and thanked everyone for the wonderful service.

-Maria and I practically floated back to the Avalon Hotel to relax for a while in our cosy room before getting ready for dinner, but first we just had to go up to the rooftop terrace for the night views.
+Maria and I practically floated back to the Avalon Hotel to relax for a while in our cosy room before getting ready for dinner.
+However, first we just had to go up to the rooftop terrace for the night views.

 The Bluewater Grill is a relative newcomer to Catalina, but has already been voted, “best of Catalina”.
 Everything about our experience at the restaurant made it clear why they had been awarded this honor.
 The atmosphere is casual, yet classy and service was truly impeccable.
 Our server was so friendly, but still professional.
 Quality is of the utmost importance, which is evident in the freshest seafood they serve.

-We started our meal with Seared Sea Scallops with Roasted Jalapeño Aioli with Tomato Oil and Bacon and New England Clam Chowder.
-The scallops were so fresh, and delicious, I could have eaten them all, but they were Maria’s appetizer, so I just had one!
-I had the clam chowder and was extremely happy with the flavor and consistency; just as I like it.
+We started our meal with Seared Sea Scallops with Roasted Jalapeño Aioli with Tomato Oil and Bacon.
+We also ordered the New England Clam Chowder.
+The scallops were so fresh, and delicious, I could have eaten them all!
+Unfortunately, they were Maria’s appetizer, so I just had one!
+I had the clam chowder and was extremely happy with the flavor and consistency.

-Next came our entrees: Maria’s grilled Mahi Mahi with broccolini and scalloped potatoes looked wonderful, but then when I saw my Pappardelle with Shrimp and Scallops, I couldn’t decide which looked better!
-Maria was over the moon with her birthday dinner and I truly enjoyed my pasta with the porcini and white wine cream sauce; again, the fresh seafood just made the dish.
-Maria was served a scoop of vanilla ice cream with chocolate sauce and whipped cream for her birthday.
+Next, our entrees arrived.
+Maria’s grilled Mahi Mahi with broccolini and scalloped potatoes looked wonderful.
+However, when I saw my Pappardelle with Shrimp and Scallops, I couldn’t decide which looked better!
+Maria was over the moon with her birthday dinner.
+I truly enjoyed my pasta with the porcini and white wine cream sauce.
+The fresh seafood just made the dishes.

-We met Adam, one of the managers, who told us a little about the background of the Bluewater Grill restaurants and the owners’ vision when they first wanted to open a restaurant.
+We met Adam, one of the managers, who told us a little about the background of the Bluewater Grill restaurants.
+He shared the owners’ vision when they first wanted to open a restaurant.
 Being a native Catalina resident, he also answered our questions about living on such a small island.
-We really enjoyed learning about the island culture, and could understand why there is such a small-town, friendly atmosphere that we felt almost everywhere we went.
+We really enjoyed learning about the island culture.
+We understood why there is such a small-town, friendly atmosphere that we felt almost everywhere we went.